 Click ‘Add’ next to it.
 Head back to Google Workspace and click ‘Verify My Domain’.

 The verification process does take some time, but once it’s done you can start adding new users to your team.
 Give them user names and create their passwords.

 After this, they will be able to use their own Google Apps.

 In the third step, you need to activate your Gmail, which is again a very straightforward process.

 Now, if you need to hand over the admin responsibility to someone else, head over to admin.google.com.
 Or you can access Google Admin through your Gmail.

 Within your Gmail, you can access all your apps as well over on the far top right corner.

 And, if you head back to Google Admin, and click on ‘Apps’ on the right, you can access Gmail from here too.

 In your Admin Console, you can also add and manage users by clicking ‘Users’.
 Again, the process is pretty straightforward.

-Google Workspace Tutorial for Beginners
+Google Workspace Tutorial for Beginners (Video Guide)